bast/wizard-rules/README.md

 - When distributing cards the remaining cards are placed hidden in a deck and the first card of the remaining deck is turned which determines the trump color
 - If the card turned around is N, there is no trump in this round
-- If the card turned around is Z, the trump color is set by the giver (but the giver still announces number of tricks last)
+- If the card turned around is Z, the trump color is set by the dealer (but the dealer still announces number of tricks last)
 - In the last round there is no trump since there is no card left - all cards are on the table